This is the featured image of the Top Production Mistakes: Part 1 blog article.

 Top Mistakes - Sidechain Compressor

 On the channel that I would want to duck, I would place a compressor.
-It will receive the control signal from my side-chain channel and compress the entire output signal instantaneously.
+It will receive the control signal from my sidechain channel and instantaneously compress the entire output signal.

-Your kick and snare will most likely have important harmonic frequency content around 100 Hz and 200 Hz, respectively.
+Your kick and snare will likely have crucial harmonic frequency content around 100 Hz and 200 Hz, respectively.
 Try busing (grouping) similar channels like synths and basses and EQing them with notches at these respective frequencies.
-You’ll create a gap in the spectrum that will only be satisfied by the characteristic frequencies of your main drum hits; hence creating a substantial amount of space for them.
+You'll create a gap in the spectrum that will only be satisfied by the characteristic frequencies of your main drum hits, creating substantial space for them.

 - Keep Them Dry

-Your drums have to remain pretty dry to remain punchy.
-Ideally, you shouldn’t have any reverb on the low-end.
-Nevertheless, it can have its place on snare, hat or cymbal layers, but apply it in moderation.
+Your drums have to remain pretty dry to stay punchy.
+Ideally, it would be best to have no reverb on the low end.
+Nevertheless, it can be placed on snare, hat, or cymbal layers but is applied in moderation.
 Think about it.
-If you want your snare to have a splashy white noise tail, you’re better off layering a white noise splash, rather than trying to lengthen it with a reverb tail.
+If you want your snare to have a splashy white noise tail, you're better off layering a white noise splash rather than lengthening it with a reverb tail.